 What camera system do you use?

 I have spent a considerable amount of time using both Canon and Nikon.
-My go-to setup is the Nikon D700.
+My go-to camera body is the Nikon D4 for studio work.
+In the field and on the water I shoot on the Nikon D700.
 It has virtually the same power and functionality of its big brother (D3) with half the weight and cost.
-Full frame, excellent with low light situations, and 8fps with the battery grip, it is my baby!
+Full frame, excellent with low light situations, and 8fps with the battery grip, it has treated me well!

 What advice would you give to someone just starting out in photography?